 You should keep clear records of what a person has consented to, and when and how you got this consent, so that you can demonstrate compliance in the event of a complaint.

-You should be very careful when relying on indirect consent (consent originally given to a third party).
-You must make checks to ensure that the consent is valid and specifically covers your marketing.
-Generic consent covering any third party is unlikely to be enough.
+You should be very careful when relying on consent obtained indirectly (consent originally given to a third party).
+You must make checks to ensure that the consent is valid and specifically identifies you.
+Generic consent covering any third party is not enough.

 What is the difference between ‘opt in’ and ‘opt out’?